Donation Multiplying Program Transforms Life for Ethiopian Mom

-Habtam was a caring mother, but she was also very concerned about finding help for her children.
+Habtam was a caring mother who was very concerned about finding help for her children.

-Life was very difficult where she lived with her children in Lay Gayint, Ethiopia.
+Life was very challenging where the family lives in Lay Gayint, Ethiopia.
 She had no money to pay for the most basic necessities for her household.

-Feeding the children on a daily basis was a struggle.
+Feeding the children was a struggle every day.
 The educational materials and other items required to allow them to attend school were completely out of reach for her.

 Hope was Elusive

-But it hadn’t always been like that.
+But it hadn’t always been like this.
 Life was better when her husband was alive.

 A Terrible Solution

-“Finally I decided that I would leave my children to anyone who would take care of them so at least they could find new lives,” she says.
+“Finally, I decided I would leave my children to anyone who would take care of them so at least they could find new lives,” she says.

-But this caring mother instead found hope in the form of the Food for the Hungry (FH) Orphans and Vulnerable Children (OVC) project.
+But then Habtam instead found hope – through the Food for the Hungry (FH) Orphans and Vulnerable Children (OVC) project.
+This vital project is one of many that is supported through matching grants from generous FH partners and individual supporters.
 Her two children joined in 2008.